Generalized, sublethal damage-based mathematical approach for improved modeling of clonogenic survival curve flattening upon hyperthermia, radiotherapy, and beyond: Methods

-Eight human HPV-negative HNSCC cell lines were used in this study: SAS and HSC4 (HSRRB/JCRB, Osaka, Japan), UT-SCC-5, UT-SCC-14, and UT-SCC-60A (University of Turku, Finland), Cal33 (DSMZ, Germany), XF354 (DKFZ, Germany), and a subline of the FaDu-ATCC HTB-43 model (Dresden, Germany)\cite{Eicheler}.
-The genetic profile was verified via microsatellite analyses at the Institute of Legal Medicine (TU Dresden, Germany) before use.
-All cell lines were routinely tested free of mycoplasms using a PCR Mycoplasma Kit (AppliChem, Darmstadt, Germany), as described previously \cite{Chen}.
-The cell cultures were grown from validated frozen stocks for >2 to 620 passages (<120 cumulative population doublings) and cultured in standard Dulbecco’s Modified Eagle Medium (DMEM) with L-glutamine, D-glucose (1 g/L) and 25 mM HEPES supplemented with 10\% heat-inactivated fetal calf serum (FCS) and 1\% penicillin/streptomycin (10,000 U/mL/ 10 mg/mL).
-Cells were kept in a humidified air atmosphere with 8\% CO2 at 37 $^\circ$C. All culture media, supplements, solutions, and buffers were purchased from PAN- Biotech (Aidenbach, Germany).\\
+Eight human HPV-negative HNSCC cell lines were applied in this study: SAS and HSC4 (HSRRB/JCRB, Osaka, Japan), UT-SCC-5, UT-SCC-14, and UT-SCC-60A (University of Turku, Finland), Cal33 (DSMZ, Germany), XF354 (DKFZ, Germany), and a subline of the FaDu-ATCC HTB-43 model (Dresden, Germany)~\cite{Eicheler}.
+Before use, the cell lines' genetic profile was verified via microsatellite analyses at the Institute of Legal Medicine (TU Dresden, Germany).
+They were also routinely tested free of mycoplasms using a PCR Mycoplasma Kit (AppliChem, Darmstadt, Germany), as detailed earlier~\cite{Chen}.
+The cell cultures were grown from validated frozen stocks for >2 to 620 passages (<120 cumulative population doublings) and cultured in standard Dulbecco's Modified Eagle Medium (DMEM) with L-glutamine, D-glucose (1 g/L) and 25 mM HEPES supplemented with 10\% heat-inactivated fetal calf serum (FCS) and 1\% penicillin/streptomycin (10,000 U/mL/ 10 mg/mL).
+Cells were kept in a humidified air atmosphere with 8\% CO$_2$ at 37 $^\circ$C. All culture media, supplements, solutions, and buffers were purchased from PAN- Biotech (Aidenbach, Germany).